-3 A factor of 3 was applied to account for uncertainties in extrapolating from rodents to humans (UF_A).
-Application of a full UF of 10 would depend on two areas of uncertainty: 4 toxicokinetic and toxicodynamic uncertainty.
-The rodent-to-human toxicodynamic uncertainty is 5 addressed by a factor of 3, as is the practice for deriving RfCs (U.S. EPA, 1994b).
-In this 6 7 assessment, the toxicokinetic component is addressed by the determination of a HEC through the use of PBPK modeling.
-Use of PBPK-estimated maternal blood methanol levels for the 8 9 estimation of HECs allows for the use of data-derived extrapolations rather than standard methods for extrapolations from external exposure levels.
-Though PBPK model uncertainties 10 11 exist, for reasons discussed below, the toxicokinetics uncertainty is reduced to a value of 1 for 12 both of the candidate principal studies.
-There is uncertainty surrounding the identification of the proximate teratogen of 13 importance (methanol, formaldehyde, or formate) for PBPK modeling, but it is not considered to 14 15 be substantial enough to warrant an additional uncertainty factor.
-A review of the reproductive 16 and developmental toxicity of methanol by a panel of experts concluded that methanol, not its metabolite formate, is likely to be the proximate teratogen and that blood methanol level is a 17 useful biomarker of exposure (CERHR, 2004; Dorman et al., 1995).
-The CERHR Expert Panel 18 19 based their assessment of potential methanol toxicity on an assessment of circulating blood 20 levels (CERHR, 2004).
-EPA has chosen to use blood methanol levels as the dose metric for RfC derivation primarily based on evidence that the toxic moiety is not likely to be the formate 21 22 metabolite of methanol (CERHR, 2004).
-While in vitro evidence indicates that formaldehyde is more embryotoxic than methanol and formate (Harris et al., 2004; 2003), the high reactivity of 23 formaldehyde would limit its unbound and unaltered transport as free formaldehyde from 24 25 maternal to fetal blood (Thrasher and Kilburn, 2001) (see discussion in Section 3.3).
-Thus, even 26 if formaldehyde is ultimately identified as the proximate teratogen, methanol would likely play a 27 prominent role, at least in terms of transport to the target tissue.
-Further discussions of methanol metabolism, dose metric selection, and MOA issues are in Sections 3.3 and 4.7.
-28 29 There is uncertainty regarding whether the rat and human PBPK models adequately 30 characterize species differences.
-However, given the chosen dose metrics (AUC or C{max} for similar results as to how well the model fit the available data (Appendix B).
+A factor of 3 was applied to account for uncertainties in extrapolating from rodents to humans (UF_A).
+Application of a full UF of 10 would depend on two areas of uncertainty: toxicokinetic and toxicodynamic.
+The rodent-to-human toxicodynamic uncertainty is addressed by a factor of 3, as is the practice for deriving RfCs ($\underline{\text{U.S. EPA, 1994b}}$).
+In this assessment, the toxicokinetic component of uncertainty is addressed by the determination of a HEC through the use of PBPK modeling.
+Use of PBPK-estimated maternal blood methanol levels for the estimation of HECs allows for the use of data-derived extrapolations rather than standard methods for extrapolations from external exposure levels.
+Although PBPK model uncertainties exist, for reasons discussed below, the toxicokinetic uncertainty is reduced to a value of 1 for both of the candidate principal studies.

+There is uncertainty surrounding the identification of the proximate teratogen of importance (methanol, formaldehyde, or formate) for PBPK modeling, but it is not considered to be substantial enough to warrant a higher uncertainty factor.
+A review of the reproductive and developmental toxicity of methanol by a panel of experts concluded that methanol, not its metabolite formate, is likely to be the proximate teratogen and that blood methanol level is a useful biomarker of exposure (NTP-CERHR, 2004; Dorman et al., 1995).
+The NTP-CERHR Expert Panel based their assessment of potential methanol toxicity on an assessment of circulating blood levels (NTP-CERHR, 2004).
+EPA has chosen to use blood methanol levels as the dose metric for RfC derivation primarily based on evidence that the toxic moiety is not likely to be the formate metabolite of methanol (NTP-CERHR, 2004).
+While in vitro evidence indicates that formaldehyde is more embryotoxic than methanol and formate (Harris et al., 2004; 2003), the high reactivity of formaldehyde would limit its unbound and unaltered transport as free formaldehyde from maternal to fetal blood (Thrasher and Kilburn, 2001) (see discussion in Section 3.3).
+Thus, even if formaldehyde is ultimately identified as the proximate teratogen, methanol would likely play a prominent role, at least in terms of transport to the target tissue.
+Further discussions of methanol metabolism, dose metric selection, and MOA issues are in

+Sections 3.3 and 4.7.

+There is uncertainty regarding whether the rat and human PBPK models adequately characterize species differences.
+However, given the chosen dose metrics (AUC or C{max} for methanol in blood), uncertainties in the PBPK modeling of methanol are not expected to be substantially greater for one species than another.
+Specifically, the analysis of parameter sensitivity and uncertainty for the PBPK modeling performed with human and rat data gave similar results as to how well the model fit the available data (Appendix B).
 Thus, the human and rat PBPK model performed similarly using these dose metrics for comparisons between species.